 Every construction project has its challenges.
 That’s why it helps to be familiar with various approaches.
-In this article, we’ll take a look at some construction schedule types that every professional should know.
-We’ll also give you some suggestions regarding how to schedule construction projects, regardless of which method you decide is right for you.
+This article will examine some construction schedule types that every professional should know.
+We’ll also suggest how to schedule your construction projects, regardless of your chosen method.

 What is a construction schedule?